New AI from Demandbase Sniffs for B2B Purchase Intent

 Scent of Intent

-Demandbase claims that Real Time Intent will allow marketers to ferret out buyer intent in their research stage, surfacing actionable signals earlier in the purchase process.
+Demandbase claims that Real-Time Intent will allow marketers to ferret out buyer intent in their research stage, surfacing actionable signals earlier in the purchase process.
 They do not have to wait for prospects to visit websites and take actions there.

 Armed with such insight, marketers can then take actions like using hyper-targeted ads, beefing up their sales intelligence and personalizing website content at the account level.